JosieOnGit/Luniks/Historic Events/List of notable names.md

 **Hammerhead** is a Vestian industry appliances manufacturer, who is best known for snowballing the expansion and normalisation of the settlement of Vestia, soon after the borders were drawn upon landing on Luniks.

 ## Carbine
 Next to offering a various catalogue of weapons, **Carbine** is in the hunt to reach the same level of market share that **Hammerhead** currently has.
-Jealous of its achievements, Carbine entered the experimental weapon department, in hopes to create a new image for themselves where they failed trying to chase after Hammerhead.
+Jealous of their achievements, Carbine entered the experimental weapon department, in hopes to create a new image for themselves where they failed trying to chase after Hammerhead.